-Corresponding author: Razon Chandra SAHA, Ph.D., researcher, research fields: intermodal freight transportation, shipping and logistics.
+Corresponding author: Razon Chandra SAHA, Ph.D. researcher, research field: transportation management.

 Preliminary, port facilities in Bangladesh are stated and how fuel is handling and managing including distribution to the inland transport networks in those ports are attributed briefly.
-Mention that Bangladesh has geographical advantages in the Bay of Bengal and maritime business logistics opportunities are studied to do port transport business of fuel (POL (petroleum, oil and lubricants), coal and others) with the neighbors regionally and internationally.
+Mention that Bangladesh has geographical advantages in the Bay of Bengal and maritime business logistics opportunities are studied to do port transport business of fuel (Petroleum, Oil and Lubricants-POL, Coal and others) with the neighbors regionally and internationally.
 After that research found some innovations in fuel handling at port and transportation that explored in Section 6.
-Furthermore, related literature on fuel handling at port, innovation and transportation are gathered in the literature review section that followed by the CSFs (critical success factors) in port management Section which is highly connected with the qualitative research findings and analysis Section 9.
-Just after, research is concluded by summarizing the works that performed as per objectives.
-Finally, it reflected the future directions that will help the port authorities, government, stakeholders, business groups, port users, researchers and others to understand the maritime affairs at port to handle the fuel efficiently.
+Furthermore, related literature on fuel handling at port, innovation and transportation are gathered in the literature review section that followed by the Critical Success Factors-CSFs in port management Section which is highly connected with the qualitative research findings and analysis Section 9.
+Just after, research concluded by summarizing the works that conducted and stated how the research is completed.
+Finally, reflected the future directions that will help the port authorities, government, stakeholders, business groups, port users, researchers and others to understand the maritime affairs at port to handle the fuel efficiently.

 Prominently, Bangladesh is a lucrative place in the Asia for doing future trade and investment where energy is a factor.
 To produce sufficient energy for the industry and people, fuel importation is essential where port facilities are great factor to supply the raw materials for power plant and finished POL to the consumer.
-Emerging opportunities, in addition of traditional fuel management at port, coal, LPG (liquefied petroleum gas) and LNG (liquefied natural gas) are the new products for Bangladesh and its neighbors as growing demand of receiving in Bangladeshi ports in a big volume progressively.
+Emerging opportunities, in addition of traditional fuel management at port, coal, Liquefied Petroleum Gas- LPG and Liquefied Natural Gas- LNG are the new products for Bangladesh and its neighbors as growing demand of receiving in Bangladeshi ports in a big volume progressively.
 This paper aims to explore the role of port authorities in the process of developing port and intermodal infrastructure and others to mitigate the uprising demand of fuel handling in port protected area and quick transfer of fuel to the final destination.